 The Department of Information Systems Technology offers coursework in a Cyber Security Infrastructure Program.
-The Cyber Security Program will provide students with the skills to become knowledgeable and skilled in a layered approach to computer systems security.
+The Cyber Security Program will provide students the skills to become knowledgeable and skilled in a layered approach to computer systems security.
 The education process will train students for entry-level positions as network security technicians, data security analysts, and systems security administrators.
-The program provides an introduction to the latest security technologies and best practices.
-Students will examine issues related to network security hardware, security awareness and education, security planning and defense, network security.
-Students also will complete multiple projects throughout the two-year program to solidify new knowledge and skills.
+The program provides students an introduction to the latest security technologies and best practices.
+Students will examine issues related to network security hardware, security awareness and education, security planning and defense, network security organization and the legal and ethical issues associated with information systems security.
+Students also will complete multiple projects throughout the 2-year program to solidify new knowledge and skills.
 Students completing this degree program will be able to use the curriculum fundamentals learned to prepare for the CCNA, CCNAS, Network+, and Security+ industry certification exams.
-This program is designed for students to enter the Cyber Security field at an entry-level position.
+This program is designed for students to enter the Cyber Security field at an entry level position.

-- Plan, configure, and implement network routers and switch configurations based on security "best practice". - Monitor the security infrastructure to analyze network problems and traffic flow - Utilize SNMP, Netflows, Syslog, Radius, Snort IDS - Identify and remediate network security vulnerabilities and threats - Understand the need for a Business Continuity Plan (BCP) and Disaster Recovery Plan (DRP) and the relationship between the two - Design, monitor and enforce an organizational security policy - Install, configure, and monitor a firewall - Utilize introductory and advanced programming skills in either Java or C++
+- Plan, configure, and implement network router and switch configurations based on security "best practice." - Monitor the security infrastructure to analyze network problems and traffic flow. - SNMP, Netflows, Syslog, Radius, Snort IDS. - Identify and remediate network security vulnerabilities and threats. - Understand the need for a Business Continuity Plan (BCP) and Disaster Recovery Plan (DRP) and the relationship between the two. - Design, monitor and enforce an organizational security policy. - Install, configure, and monitor a firewall. - Introductory and advanced programming skills in either Java or C++.

 Students who enroll in the program should comprehend the English language, both oral and written, and have sufficient keyboarding skills to produce electronic documents in a timely manner.
 They should be able to sit or stand at a desk or workstation and stay on task for extended periods of time.
-They should be detail-oriented, able to read small print, and able to perform basic mathematical operations with emphasis on Binary Boolean Algebra.
-Successful employees in the field demonstrate the emotional stability required to exercise sound judgment, accept direction and guidance from a supervisor, and establish rapport and maintain sensitive interpersonal relationships with employees, customers, and clients.
+They should be detail-oriented, able to read small print, and perform basic mathematical operations with emphasis on Binary Boolean Algebra.
+Successful employees in the field demonstrate the emotional stability required to exercise sound judgment, accept direction and guidance from a supervisor, establish rapport and maintain sensitive interpersonal relationships with employees, customers, and clients.

-The College must ensure that stakeholders at internship and service learning sites are not adversely affected by students during learning experiences.
+The college must ensure that stakeholders at internship and service-learning sites are not adversely affected by students during learning experiences.
 Therefore, students participating in internship and field experiences must demonstrate the emotional stability required to exercise sound judgment, accept direction and guidance from a supervisor or faculty member, and establish rapport and maintain sensitive interpersonal relationships with employees, customers, and clients.
-Participation in an internship requires the student to follow the College's Immunization Policy.
+Participation in an internship requires the student to follow the college's immunization policy.
+Please see the Academic Policies section of this catalog, under XVI.
+Immunization Policy.

 Depending upon the site, the student may be required to possess and maintain professional liability insurance.
+Please see the Student Services section of this catalog, under Insurance for purchase options available through the College.